INDAPlus21/azeezd-task-17/README.md

 Resizing is not supported.
 Calling it will do nothing.

 The Singly Linked List is used to have control over the heaps, mainly when freeing all of them when the allocator is destroyed.
+The Allocator should be destroyed using the `deinit` function.

 ## Visualizing (kinda)
 This should look approximately like that.
 Note that the Free Node pointers are probably more messy than in the image.